Your Drupal Hosting Bill Doubled This Year. Your Page Speed Didn't.

 What you gain

-- Pure HTML from CDN — no PHP on request path
+- Pure static HTML served from CDN edge nodes -- no PHP interpreter in the request path, no database queries

 When Astro beats Next.js for Drupal migrations